Special Sessions - Spring 2014

 Preparation: Participants should read all the books before the four-day seminar begins.
 However, those unable to read them beforehand are still welcome.

-Frank Henninger has spent decades looking for ways we can learn about and from cultures that are distinct from ours due to geography or time — or both.
+Frank Henninger has spent decades looking for ways we can learn about and from cultures distinct from ours because of geography or time or both.
 He has taught many UDLLI seminars over the past years.